 To avoid delays and any unforeseen challenges, planning, budgeting, and coordination of projects should be done as early as possible.
 All grant-related records, whether in digital or physical format, are considered official Town records and must be submitted for records retention in compliance with Town policies.
 Any proposed project must align with the best interests of the Town and support its long-term objectives.

 Grant Application & Management Policy

 Adopted: 2/18/2025

 Effective: Immediately

-Jessica Picard - Chair Victoria Gavel - Vice Chair Amber M. Swett Dave Alves ach Joseph Wagner
+Jessica Picard - Chair Victoria Gavel - Vice Chair er M. Swet Amber Swett Dave Alves Joseph Wagner A Majority of the Board of Selectpersons